Taking measurements and choosing size

 C: HIP WIDTH

 On a child or woman: Measure directly on the body.
 Place the tape measure around the body at hip level, where the child/yourself is widest.
+Keep in mind that this point is probably lower than you think.
+It's not around the top of your hip bone but actually around the largest part of your hips/bottom.

-On a grown woman the hip is often located about 20 cm below the waist
+On a grown woman the hip is often located about 20 cm below the waist.

 D: INSIDE LEG